majacQ/circleci-docs/jekyll/_cci2/hello-world-windows.md

 In our last step, we store the build executable as an artifact, making it accessible with the CircleCI web application or API.

-# SSH Into Your Build
+# SSH into your build

 It is possible to SSH into a Windows build container.
 This is useful for troubleshooting problems in your pipeline.
 Follow these steps to SSH into a Windows container: